zhaw-iwi/statefulconversation_pub/README.md

  <img alt="a close up of a person holding a cell phone" src="readme/pradamas-gifarry-889Qh5HJj4I-unsplash.jpg">
 </picture>

-**Note:** The framework is currently being development as part of multiple ongoing projects and thus not available publicly yet.
-We will release a public version once the underlying concepts will be published.
-Contact desa[at]zhaw.ch for information or dedicated access.

 ## Table of Contents
 - [Goal](#goal)
 - [Objective](#objective)